QAQJESSICAQAQ/Pic10C_Final_Project_Shooting_Game/README.md

 NOW CHANGES DUE TO LACK OF SKILLS---IMPLEMENTING A PLANE SHOOTING GAME

 ## Getting Started

 Watching qt tutorials (knowledge needed to implement the game)

 * Openning new windows

 * QPix

+DAY 1

 * QGraphicsScene -- container of all of my game objects, like a map.

 * QGraphicsItem (QGraphicsRecItem)-- objects in QGraphicsItem and its subclasses goes inside the scene.

 * QGraphicsView --the widget that visualize the scene.

+DAY 2

+* Events -- KeyPressEven() and QKeyEvent

+* Event Propagation System --the order in which the event is passed around

+* Header file QDebug

 ## Acknowledgments

 After realizing the oreo app needs qt 3D creator I decided to switch to a simpler game, which only involves the regular qt creator (by follwing a qt game tutorial).